 Joseph Krajcik, Annemarie Palincsar, Elliot Soloway, Raven McCrory, and Barbara Schneider are leading researchers in the areas of science education, literacy development, learning technologies, math education, and research methodologies.
 Emily Miller has extensive experience at an elementary level, and expertise in the NGSS and in developing teaching tools that promote literacy.
 Deborah Peek-Brown brings 28 years of experience teaching science and designing PBL units.
 Linda Cucan at the University of Pittsburgh and Shirley Magnussen at California State Polytechnic will work with the team to enhance student opportunities.

-The research team intends to design a scope and sequence for grades 3 through 5.
+The research and design team intends to develop a scope and sequence for grades 3 through 5.
 They will then develop and test student and teaching materials for grades 3 and 4.
-Initially, the team will conduct teaching experiments in a small number of classrooms, then progress to pilot and field test studies.
-These studies assess the student and teaching materials to ensure they work as intended and promote student learning as expected.
+Initially, the team will conduct teaching experiments in a small number of classrooms, then progress to pilot and field test studies of all materials and an efficacy study of the third grade materials.
+These studies assess the student and teaching materials to ensure they work as intended and promote engagement and learning for all students.

 - Giving unit assessments that measure the students’ 3-dimensional learning;